GilsonLabUCSD/Sensitivity-Analysis/README.md

 	make -f makefile

-to regenerate the executable after you modify the code.
+to compile the modified code.